Web under local loads – Hand calculations

 As I wrote above we will expect the outcomes to be somewhere between the hinge connections and the rigid ones, so let’s try it out.
 For the first solution A all rigidities were added into the following model: 5 different 10m long HEB 300 beams were implemented with the different stiffness of the supports.
 Starting from the hinged connection (on the bottom left) and going through all the rigidities up to a completely rigid connection (on the top right).

 As can be seen, a model with the plate t=10mm has the bending moment in the middle of the span 50% higher than that for the completely rigid solution.
-Even plate t=20mm have a difference 13%.
-Sometimes such difference is huge, sometimes it is negligible – I will address such considerations in the post summarizing connection rigidity segment.
+Even plate t=20mm has a difference of 13%.
+Sometimes such difference is huge, sometimes it is negligible – I will address such considerations in the post summarizing the connection rigidity segment.
 For now, let’s keep in mind that the differences can be quite high.

 Here differences are smaller, but still quite high in certain cases (up to 142% for plate t=10mm).